-Television is full of news about women accomplishing great things, but when you look at their children, they either do not exist or are usually not much good.
-Baby boomers with worthless kids palmed it off as ADD (attention deficit disorder), or ADHD (childhood attention deficit hyperactivity disorder), or, in extreme cases, ‘Autism,’ but in reality, they simply changed the labels from different types of ‘brats’ to a variety of trendier names.
+Television is full of news about women accomplishing great things, but when you look at their children, they either do not exist or are usually not very good.
+Baby boomers with worthless kids palmed it off as ADD (attention deficit disorder), ADHD (childhood attention deficit hyperactivity disorder), or, in extreme cases, ‘Autism,’ but in reality, they simply changed the labels from different types of ‘brats’ to a variety of trendier names.
 They figured that by changing labels, they could avoid taking the blame for their epic failure as parents.

 What can you do to prevent suffering the same problem?
 Step one is to acquaint yourself with real child discipline, as laid out here.
 Step two is to learn about the myths feminists made you believe about a woman’s role in life.
 If you are a male, learning about these will teach you what kind of wife to look for.
-If you are female, it will show reveal priorities concerning children.
+If you are female, it will reveal priorities concerning children.

 Women today think they should look for an ideal man for themselves to marry.
 Their great-great-grandmothers would shake their heads in dismay.
 They looked for men who would make a good father for their future children.
 Feminists derailed that approach.

 If you are a young woman, pre-family, please adjust your thinking on this.
 Quit looking for Mister Right and find a suitable father for the offspring you plan to have.
 Good looks, wealth, and social status are secondary to their ability to protect and raise children, using both affection and discipline.
 Regardless of his haircut, one good father is worth a hundred metro-sexual pantywaists.

 Another myth feminists fabricated was the notion that women were not valuable unless they imitated men in the workforce.
 Long before such nonsense began appearing in communist propaganda, women were proving their worth in a thousand different ways.